digitalocean/Kubernetes-Starter-Kit-Developers/15-continuous-delivery-using-gitops/argocd.md

 ## Introduction

-[Argo CD](https://argoproj.github.io/cd) is another popular open source implementation providing a neat GitOps experience.
-One of the main features making it unique amongst other existing solutions (like Flux CD for example), is the ability to audit and observe all CD pipelines via a graphical web interface.
+[Argo CD](https://argoproj.github.io/cd) is a popular open source implementation for doing GitOps continuous delivery on top of Kubernetes.
+Your applications, definitions, configurations, and environments should be declarative and version controlled.
+Also application deployment and lifecycle management should be automated, auditable, and easy to understand.
+All this can be done using Argo.

 Argo CD adheres to the same GitOps patterns and principles, thus maintaining your cluster state using a declarative approach.
 Synchronization happens via a Git repository, where your Kubernetes manifests are being stored.
 Kubernetes manifests can be specified in several ways: